Student Support Network (SSN)

 We have designed the training for any student.
 You are not obligated to disclose any information you are not comfortable sharing.

-The time commitment is one hour a week for six weeks, with meeting times changing each semester to fit student availability.
-Trainings are conducted by members of the SCC staff who rotate in and out; by the end, we hope you'll have met most of our staff.
+The time commitment is two-hours per week for three weeks, with meeting times changing each semester to fit student availability.
+Trainings are conducted by our counselor, Hannah Smith, MA, LPC and may involve other members of the Student Counseling staff.